dbs-leipzig/gradoop/README.md

 ### gradoop-common

-The main contents of that module are the EPGM data model and a corresponding POJO implementation which is used in Flink&trade;.
+The main contents of that module are the EPGM data model and a corresponding POJO implementation which is used in Flink&reg;.
 The persistent representation of the EPGM is also contained in gradoop-common and together with its mapping to HBase&trade;.

+### gradoop-data-integration

+Provides functionalities to support graph data integration.
+This includes minimal CSV and JSON importers as well as graph transformation operators (e.g. connect neighbors or conversion of edges to vertices and vice versa).

 ### gradoop-accumulo

-Input and output formats for reading and writing graph collections from [Apache Accumulo](https://accumulo.apache.org/).
+Input and output formats for reading and writing graph collections from [Apache Accumulo&reg;](https://accumulo.apache.org/).

 ### gradoop-hbase

-Input and output formats for reading and writing graph collections from [Apache HBase](https://hbase.apache.org/).
+Input and output formats for reading and writing graph collections from [Apache HBase&trade;](https://hbase.apache.org/).

 ### gradoop-flink

 This module contains reference implementations of the EPGM operators.
-The EPGM is mapped to Flink&trade; DataSets while the operators are implemented using DataSet transformations.
+The EPGM is mapped to Flink&reg; DataSets while the operators are implemented using DataSet transformations.
 The module also contains implementations of general graph algorithms (e.g. Label Propagation, Frequent Subgraph Mining) adapted to be used with the EPGM model.